ddubson/ddubson/README.md

 ### Hi there 👋

-I'm an engineer at VMware Tanzu R&D, working on seamless SSO for Kubernetes Workloads.
+I'm an engineer at VMware Tanzu R&D, working on seamless Single Sign-On for apps running in Kubernetes.

 You can find [my posts and garden here](https://www.dmitriydubson.com)